Lecture 2-5: Transport

 For the basic type formers that we have seen (pairs, functions,

-computes to some combination of transport
+paths), transport computes to some combination of transports

 involving the input types.